Brussels Islamic State terror cell: Sofien Ayari

 Ayari (born 1993) is a Tunisian who left for Syria in 2014.
 He travelled to Brussels with Krayem and took part in preparations for the Paris attacks.
 On 13 November 2015 he accompanied Krayem to Schiphol airport.
 He was arrested together with Abdeslam on 18 March 2016 in Molenbeek.
 In 2018 he went on trial for his part in the Forest shootout and was sentenced to 20 years in prison for the attempted murder of police officers in a terrorist context.

 In June 2023, at the Paris attacks trial, Ayari was sentenced to 30 years imprisonment.
 In December 2022 he went on trial in Brussels for his role in the bombings.
 Verdicts were delivered on 25 July 2023; Ayari was cleared of terrorist-related murder and attempted murder but convicted of taking part in terrorist activities.
 He did not receive a sentence as he had already been sentenced for a connected crime (the Forest shoot-out).

 Mohamed Belkaid

-Belkaid (born 1980) was an Algerian national who had been in Syria and was collected, together with Laachroui, from Hungary by Salah Abdeslam in September 2015.
+Belkaid (born 1980), known by his nom de guerre Abu Abdulaziz al Jazairi, was an Algerian national who had been in Syria and was collected, together with Laachroui, from Hungary by Salah Abdeslam in September 2015.
 Together with Laachraoui, he was co-ordinating the Paris attacks from Brussels on 13 November 2015 and then contacted Aït Boulahcen in order to find a hideout for Abaaoud and Akrouh after the attacks.
 Belkaid was killed by a police sniper during the raid on a flat in Forest on 15 March 2016.
 He had stayed in the flat and fired at police officers while Abdeslam and Ayari escaped from a back window.